carlwgeorge/package-management-presentation/slides/package-repositories.md

 A remotely accessible collection of packages.
 <!--.element: class="fragment"-->

-Also contains metadata that summarizes what packages are in the repository.
+They also contains summary metadata about the packages in the repository.
 <!--.element: class="fragment"-->